darkhelmet/verboselogging/posts/why-the-github-s-really-are-better-than-the-cvsdude-s.md

 yawn), and yet another window for separate bug tracking (Bugzilla, gross).

-Github integrates everything because it’s all unique to Github.
-They didn’t glue pieces together, they built it.
-Github is software by developers, for *today’s* developers, and cvsdude is just behind the times.
+Github integrates everything because it's all unique to Github.
+They didn't glue pieces together, they built it.
+Github is software by developers, for *today's* developers, and cvsdude is just behind the times.
 The other providers like Github (bitbucket, Codaset) are in a similar boat.
 Custom stuff to make it stand out and rise above.

 All your commits are belong to Github.

-On a side note, I’m such a fanboy…
+On a side note, I'm such a fanboy…